 - Proper absorption of nutrients from food

-- As a defense against pathogenic or bad bacteria that we unintentionally ingest
+- As a defense against pathogenic or “bad” bacteria that can be attached to our

 It is important to address heartburn symptoms, but instead of reaching for that over-the-counter antacid, use the following tips to get those digestive juices flowing again…